tuanlda78202/tuanlda.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Computer Vision Researcher at <a href='https://viettelhightech.vn'>Viettel High Tech</a>
+subtitle: Former Computer Vision Researcher at <a href='https://viettelhightech.vn'>Viettel High Tech</a>

 profile:
   align: right